 - Attend Orientation at no charge to you.

-Students participate in online workshops from the comfort of home to hone their skills before entering Binghamton in the fall.
+Students participate in online courses from the comfort of home to hone their skills before entering Binghamton in the fall.
 Get an edge on the competition before even starting classes!

-- Academic workshops like math and writing keep knowledge and skills sharp over the summer, preparing students to hit the ground running when everyone else is still trying to figure things out.
+- Academic courses like chem, math, writing keep knowledge and skills sharp over the summer, preparing students to hit the ground running when everyone else is still trying to figure things out.

-- Non-academic workshops are designed to get students thinking about how to get engaged on campus, how to land leadership roles as soon as possible, how to start thinking about career paths, or just how to keep calm under pressure.
+- Professional development courses are designed to get students thinking about how to get engaged on campus, how to land leadership roles as soon as possible, how to start thinking about career paths, or just how to keep calm under pressure.

 To enroll in the S4P summer program, look for an invitation, sent out each May.